soundcloud/lhm/README.md

 ## Limitations

-Lhm requires a monotonically increasing numeric Primary Key on the table, due to how the Chunker works.
+Due to the Chunker implementation, Lhm requires that the table to migrate has a a monotonically increasing numeric key column called `id`.

 ## Installation